 Roy Moore, the Republican nominee for the vacant Senate seat in Alabama, is unfit to serve as a United States Senator.

-There is hope even if Moore is elected.
+There is some hope even if Moore is elected.
 One can hope that the Senate uses its power and authority to expel Moore from his office.
 It takes a two-thirds majority to do so and as a growing number of Republicans are denouncing these alleged actions, the possibility of expulsion seems more and more likely.

-In order to avoid such a disastrous and embarrassing outcome however, now is the time for Roy Moore to step aside from this campaign and politics forever.
+In order to avoid such a disastrous and embarrassing outcome however, now is truly the time for Roy Moore to step aside from this campaign and politics forever.
 It would save all of us in this country a lot of time, money and headache.